NiLuJe/FBInk/README.md

 The tool is available both as a commandline utility, and as a shared or static library for C projects (beware, though, it's licensed under the AGPLv3+, not the LGPL).
 See the [public header](fbink.h) for basic API usage.
-Launch the `fbink` tool with no argument for a quick manual.
+Launch the `fbink` tool with no argument for a quick manual & rundown of its capabilities.

-NOTE: It currently makes absolutely *NO* attempt at handling rotation, because that currently appears to be the right thing to do with current Kobo FW versions.
+NOTE: It makes absolutely *NO* attempt at handling rotation, because that currently appears to be the right thing to do with both current Kobo FW versions and Kindles.
 YMMV on older FW, or if something else is fudging with fb rotation, or if your application is implementing rotation in software (i.e., a rotated viewport).

 # How does it look?